IF YOU'RE STRUGGLING TO 'GET IT ALL DONE', YOU NEED TO READ THIS!

 My husband and I worked on a schedule where he would take the kids to drama and I would take them swimming.

 I also delegated the grocery shopping to my husband.
 At first, it was a bit painful.
 My husband is not a visual person, so all apples look the same to him.
-But we'd often find soggy fruit and veg when he returned from the supermarket!
+And we'd often find soggy fruit and veg when he returned from the supermarket!
 He's been getting much better, bless him!

 This is often the case with delegating any job.
 Things might not be perfect at first, but you've got to allow others to get better instead of jumping in and taking back the reins.